-Date_____Lab Day/Time

-1) First, you need to determine where you are a business expert at.
-This can be done by listing ALL the places you have worked.
-If you have no work experience, list volunteer activities, hobbies, and any organizations you have been affiliated with.

-2) For each place listed in #1, provide examples of data and information that were used in your job or elsewhere at your place of work.
-If you cannot think of any examples, you should brainstorm what information might be useful for managers and employees at the company.
-If you have no work experience, you can do the same for the items you listed in #1.

-3) Identify instances of information shortages (i.e. when you wanted or needed information, but it wasn't available)
+Name Date Lab Day/Time 1) First, you need to determine wher places you have worked.
+If you have organizations you have been affiliate no work experience, list vol at.
+This can be done by listing ALL the unteer activities, hobbies, and any 2) For each place listed in #1, provide elsewhere at your place of work.
+If your information might be useful for mana experience, you can do the same for ou cannot think of any exam agers and employees at the 3) Identify instances of information s wasn't available) hortages (i.e. when you wa nted or needed information, but it

 4) Identify examples of paper-driven processes at the places listed in #1.
 These are often the basis for excellent project ideas.
 5) Describe any existing databases used at the places listed in #1 and explain in general what their functions are.
 Also, identify any limitations of these systems.
 6) What data is stored in the database systems identified in #5.
 7) What information is generated by the database systems identified in #5.